 Having started his career working in London working in recording studios with icons such as Robert Plant, Johnny Marr and Blur, Sheridan was presented with a gold record for his work on the album ‘Prodigal Sista’ by Beverly Knight.
 He segued into film and television composition and worked on numerous UK contemporary drama series including DCI BANKS (5 series), SEA OF SOULS (1 series) and SILENT WITNESS (12 series).

 He has scored the music to five television series for The Discovery Channel, PBS and Curiosity Stream with Professor Stephen Hawking, bringing to life his theories (INTO THE UNIVERSE WITH STEPHEN HAWKING, GRAND DESIGN, DID GOD CREATE THE UNIVERSE, STEPHEN HAWKING’S FAVORITE PLACES – SERIES 1 AND 2).

-In 2018 he scored the music to the film BERTIE starring Alison Steadman, Arthur Darvil and Jemima Rooper which won best short film at the Beverly Hills Film Festival.
+He scored the music to the film BERTIE starring Alison Steadman, Arthur Darvil and Jemima Rooper which won best short film at the Beverly Hills Film Festival.

 Sheridan created a magical and moving score for the children’s drama SUMMERHILL, a BBC film based on the real-life court case of a school that took the British Government to court and won.
 The film took home two BAFTA awards.

 Demonstrating his versatility, Sheridan composed the music for WOUNDED on BBC One about soldiers injured in action in Afghanistan, which won a BAFTA for Best Single Documentary.

 Sheridan also composed the music for the BBC series WONDERS OF THE UNIVERSE (and WONDERS OF THE SOLAR SYSTEM) starring Brian Cox, which won a RTS Award for Best Documentary Series.